kiransharma2016/cka_examprep/README.md

 #This repo will have materials for cka test but it will be useful for practiioners as well.

+#### 1. Introduction
-#### This tutorials will start with short history of containers, docker, docker compose and kubernetes.
-Then we will work on docker little bit as much it needed for kubernetes, look at an example of docker-compose, then jump into kubernetes.
+This tutorials will start with short history of containers, docker, and kubernetes.
+Then we will work on docker as it needed for kubernetes, then jump into kubernetes.
+As an example of progressing from single container ( docker) to multi container app, we will also look at docker-compose very briefly.

-History of and volution of containers https://blog.aquasec.com/a-brief-history-of-containers-from-1970s-chroot-to-docker-2016
+#### 2. History of and volution of containers
+https://blog.aquasec.com/a-brief-history-of-containers-from-1970s-chroot-to-docker-2016

+#### 3. Docker example

-#### setting up kubernetes cluster
+#### 4. setting up kubernetes cluster
 1. introduction to containers
 2. introduction to Docker
 3. Introduction to kubernetes